stefanrueger/urboot/urprotocol.md

        | 1 | 0 | ... is a vbl that patches reset/interrupt vectors itself (expect an error on verify) |
        | 1 | 1 | ... is a vbl that patches reset/interrupt vectors *and* shows original ones on verify |
      + Bit 1, if set, indicates bootloader safeguards against overwriting itself
-     + Bit 0, if set, indicates bootloader will load reset flags into register R2 before starting the application
+     + Bit 0, if set in versions up to v7.6, indicates bootloader will load reset flags into register R2 before starting the application; from v7.7 onwards this is always the case, and Bit 0 indicates whether or not the bootloader offers a chip erase function
-  - Two-byte `rjmp` to a `writepage(ram, flash)` function or a `ret` opcode if not implemented
+  - Two-byte `rjmp` to a `pgm_write_page(ram, flash)` function or a `ret` opcode if not implemented
   - Number 1..127 of pages that the bootloader occupies
   - Vector number 1..127 for the `r/jmp` to the application if it is a vector bootloader, 0 otherwise